RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_quickinsert_functionality.md

 >[!NOTE]
 >
->In the UI only QuickInserts specified by user are displayed, the default QuickInserts are only displayed on the <Var:ProductName> toolbar.
+>In the UI only QuickInserts specified by user are displayed, the default QuickInserts are only displayed on the Var:ProductName toolbar.

 ![WordQuickInsert](images/WordQuickInsert.jpg)

-When you open a DOC file in <Var:ProductName>, the QuickInsert toolbar will look as shown below:
+When you open a DOC file in Var:ProductName, the QuickInsert toolbar will look as shown below:

 ![WordQuickInsertToolbar](images/WordQuickInsertToolbar.jpg)